Williamson diamond mine: History

 The diamond industry of Tanzania in the 1930s was characterized by a scattering of very small mining operations that were insignificant in the economic makeup of the country.

+Diamonds were first discovered near Mabuki, south of Mwanza, before World War I but were not commercially exploited until after the war.
+The deposits were located within a 3,500-foot (1,050-meter) by 5,000-foot (1,500-meter) bed of superimposed gravels.
+The site experienced brief but significant production, yielding 23,000 carats in 1929.
+However, output declined rapidly in subsequent years, falling to 13,107 carats in 1930, 7,790 carats in 1931, and 1,387 carats by 1932.

-Dr. Williamson was hired by one of these operations, the Mabuki diamond mine, in 1938 and used it as his base for diamond prospecting in the region.
+Williamson was hired by the Mabuki diamond mine, in 1938 and used it as his base for diamond prospecting in the region.
 In 1940 he discovered the Mwadui kimberlite pipe; over the next several years he developed the mine, although he was hindered by difficulty in procuring equipment and raising funds due to World War II.
 By the 1950s he had developed the Williamson diamond mine into the first significant diamond mine in Tanzania.
 The mine was visited in the early 1950s by the US author John Gunther who describes it in his book Inside Africa.
 The mine then employed 2,600 African workers, 110 Europeans and 60 Asians.
 The mine was noted for technical innovations in diamond mining which were developed under Williamson's watch.
 Williamson closely managed the mine until his death in 1958 at the age of 50.